buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

    buildspecs if one of the test matches the executor name.
 The ``--executor`` option is **not filtering on test level**  like ``--filter-tags`` option.

 In this example we run all tests that are associated to ``generic.local.python`` executor.
-Notice how buildtest filters tests by executor named **generic.local.sh**.

-.. program-output:: cat docgen/getting_started/building/single_executor.txt

-We can append arguments to ``--executor`` to search for multiple executors by specifying ``--executor <name1> --executor <name2>``.
-In next example we search all tests associated with ``generic.local.python`` and ``generic.local.csh`` executor.
+.. command-output:: buildtest build --executor generic.local.python

 ..
-Note:: If you specify multiple executors, buildtest will combine the executors into list, for example ``buildtest build --executor generic.local.python --executor generic.local.csh`` is converted into a list - ``[generic.local.python, generic.local.csh]``, and buildtest will discover buildspecs based on ``executor`` field in testname.

-.. program-output:: cat docgen/getting_started/building/multi_executor.txt
+Note:: The ``--executor`` option can be appended to discover tests by multiple executors.

 .. _discover_buildspecs: